dariosanfilippo/_dariosanfilippo.github.io/_posts/2020-11-30-faust_recursive_circuits.md

 The Faust manual provides basic examples for the [first](https://faustdoc.grame.fr/manual/syntax/#recursive-composition), [second](https://faustdoc.grame.fr/manual/syntax/#with-expression), and [third](https://faustdoc.grame.fr/manual/syntax/#letrec-expression) approaches.
 As we will see later, Faust's basic syntax can be less concise and more complicated in some cases, whereas the remaining two approaches are easier.
 However, the *letrec* environment, despite being concise, is not always desirable if we want to generate diagrams that have little or no redundancy.
 In this post, we will implement a few circuits with feedback using all of the three approaches.

 Let's start with a simple one-pole lowpass filter, which is essentially a scaled-down input feeding into an integrator.
 In the basic syntax, the tilde operator lets the signal(s) to its left through and sendsthem back into a feedback path to fill the first available input(s) in the function.
-The operand or group of operands immediately after the tilde operator is applied in the feedback path.
+The operand or group of operands immediately after the tilde operator is applied to the feedback path.
 The tilde operator, unlike all other basic synthax operators, is left-assiociative and has highest priority.
-So, for example, if we write:
+For example, if we write:

 {% highlight faust linenos %}